kenklin/noaa-severe-weather/noaa-severe-weather.md

 ## [79] "FREEZING FOG"
 ```

 Still, there are many event types.
-Through visual inspection, we'll now attempt
+Through visual inspection and iteration, we've
-to somewhat normalize them while retaining a reasonable level of fidelity.
+somewhat normalized them while retaining a reasonable level of fidelity.
 The code below shows the series of transformations used.
 The `normEVTYPE` variable in `storms.df` stores these values.
+Note that some of the tranformations below may no longer seem relevant
+as they were originally run on earlier, larger sets of EVTYPEs.

 ```r
 normEVTYPE <- storms.df$EVTYPE